pixelchrome/pixelchrome/README.md

 # Hi there I'm pixelchrome :wave:

  - :telescope: I’m currently working on ...
-Data Management
+Data Management, Monitoring, Reporting and Secuirty
  - :whale: I’m currently learning ...
 Container Stuff and IoT
  - :speech_balloon: Ask me about ...
-Storage
+Storage and Observability

  # Homepage and Blog